-Historically, the Commission and ERCOT have complied with § 35.004(e) by assigning the costs of ancillary services to QSEs based on their load-ratio share, and DC tie exports have been allocated their proportionate share of the costs.
+Historically, the Commission and ERCOT have complied with section 35.004(e) by assigning the costs of ancillary services to QSEs based on their load-ratio share, and DC tie exports have been allocated their proportionate share of the costs.
 See ERCOT Protocol 4.2.1.2(1).
 Assigning such responsibility based on each QSE's share of ERCOT's total load (plus load served by DC tie exports) complies with the statutory requirement to acquire such services on behalf of entities selling electricity at retail, because the QSEs represent the retail entities for which ancillary services are acquired and to which ancillary services responsibility is properly assigned.

 However, the Commission's Order to directly assign certain ancillary service costs to SCT or to entities using the SCT tie does not comply with the statutory requirement.
 SCT will provide only transmission services, and it will not buy or sell electricity in ERCOT or be represented by QSEs buying or selling electricity in ERCOT.
-The assignment of ancillary services cost responsibility to SCT is plainly inconsistent with § 35.004(e).
+The assignment of ancillary services cost responsibility to SCT is plainly inconsistent with section 35.004(e).
 Assigning specific ancillary services costs to entities transacting over the SCT tie (in addition to the share of those costs already assigned to such entities under ERCOT protocols) would also be inconsistent with the statutory mandate.

-XV.
-Point of Error No. 15: The Commission erred in deciding that all costs related to the Garland Project or the SCT DC Tie that would otherwise be borne by ERCOT ratepayers shall instead be borne by SCT because the Commission failed to cite permissible grounds and state its reasons for changing the ALJs' proposed findings of fact and conclusions of law.
-(Order at 7-11, Findings of Fact 42A, 44A, 48B, 59, 62, 70, 83A, 91A, 107, 119, 119A-119E, Ordering Paragraphs 32, 33, 34, 35, and 42)
+XIV.
+Point of Error No. 14: The Commission erred in deciding that all costs related to the Garland Project or the SCT DC Tie that would otherwise be borne by ERCOT ratepayers shall instead be borne by SCT because the Commission failed to cite permissible grounds and state its reasons for changing the ALJs' proposed findings of fact and conclusions of law.
+(Order at 7-11, Findings of Fact 42A, 44A, 48B, 59, 62, 70, 83A, 91A, 107, 119, 119A-119D, Deleted Finding of Fact 57, Ordering Paragraphs 32, 33, 34, 36, and 43)

-The ALJs concluded that the record evidence does not resolve the issue of whether ERCOT ratepayers will derive sufficient benefits from the Garland project and the SCT DC Tie that would justify their paying for any resulting system upgrades.53 Moreover, they concluded that the disagreement in this case over highly technical facts and potential discrepancy in facts requires that the issue be resolved by experts at ERCOT rather than here.54 The ALJs therefore found that (1) ERCOT should first assess the benefits from the SCT DC Tie, and then (2) the Commission and ERCOT should decide whether the current method of recovering transmission costs should be amended or upgrade costs should instead be assigned to SCT and entities using the SCT DC Tie.55 The Commission Order modified, deleted, and added to the ALJs' findings of fact to assign costs to SCT.
-The Commission may do so, however, only if it makes at least one of several statutorily prescribed determinations.
+The ALJs concluded that the record evidence does not resolve the issue of whether ERCOT ratepayers will derive sufficient benefits from the Garland project and the SCT DC Tie that would justify their paying for any resulting system upgrades.54 Moreover, they concluded that the disagreement in this case over highly technical facts and potential discrepancy in facts requires that the issue be resolved by experts at ERCOT rather than here.55 The ALJs therefore found that (1) ERCOT should first assess the benefits from the SCT DC Tie, and then (2) the